CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/songtrack.md

 Click on the ruler to move the cursor to the position where you want playback to begin.

-The piano roll is usually automatically position-corrected by quantize, but clicking when holding down ++alt++ will not correct it.
+\* The piano roll is usually automatically position-corrected by quantize, but clicking when holding down ++alt++ will not correct it.

-### Ruler
+### Ruler (Tempo / Time Signature / Key Signature / Dynamics Mark)

-In the Measure Row, you can drag the mouse horizontally (hold down the left mouse button) to scroll.
+In the Measure Row, you can drag the mouse horizontally (hold down the left mouse button) to perform a quick  scroll.

-Drag the mouse vertically to zoom in/out on any row.

-You can add, edit, and delete tempo and other information in the middle of the song in the Tempo, Time Signature, Key Signature, and Dynamics Mark Rows.
+In the Tempo, Time Signature, Key Signature, and Dynamics Mark Rows, you can add, edit, and delete tempo and other information within the middle of the song.

-\* The Tempo and Time Signature Rows are hidden by default, but can be displayed from the ruler header or the right-click menu in the piano roll.[^1]
+In any of these rows, you can drag the mouse vertically to perform a quick zoom in/out.

 ### Listening